tadele-dev/BCD-VILTS/ABOUT-THE-CODE.md

 🚫 It's not groundbreaking in terms of algorithm, but the way it combines components is novel and would be suitable for prototyping a research idea.

-💡 This design is ready for a publication and patent, especially if paired with a unique dataset, loss function, or training strategy.
+💡 This design is ready for a publication , after paired with a unique dataset, loss function, or training strategy.